PowerDNS/pdns-ansible/molecule/README.md

    than one.
 2. **`defaults/main.yml`** - add the commented usage example for the new preset, next to the others.
-3. **Two new platform sets.** Check availability first, then list exactly what
+3. **Four new platform sets.** Check availability first, then list exactly what
    exists:

    ```bash